sagemath/sagewiki_to_gh-2022-10-10/sagebeatsmagma.md

 832.03999999999996
 }}}

-* Sage computes ranks of elliptic curves and generators, fast... and correctly
+* Sage computes ranks of elliptic curves and generators, fast... and correctly (see Rogers, N.F., Rank Computations for the congruent number elliptic curves, Experimental Mathematics, 9 (2000), 591-594.)

 {{{
 sage: D=6611719866